Prime Minister of Bangladesh

-The position was taken over by the military during years of 1975–78, 1982-86 and 1990-91 due to imposed martial law.
-In each of these periods, the national government leadership was in control of the military with the executive authority of the President and the Prime Minister.
-During the period between 1996 and 2008, The Chief Adviser of the Caretaker Government of the People's Republic of Bangladesh exercised authority as per the constitution as the Head of government for 90 days during transition between one elected government to another.
-The Chief Adviser headed an Advisory Committee comprising ten Advisers.
-With powers roughly equivalent to those of the Prime Minister of an elected governments, his executive power was constrained with certain constitutional limitations.
-The system was scrapped in 2011 by 15th amendment of constitution to allow political government to conduct any General Election in future.
+The position was taken over by the military during the years of 1975–78, 1982–86 and 1990–91 due to imposed martial law.
+In each of these periods, the national government leadership was controlled by the military with the executive authority of the president and the prime minister.
+During the period between 1996 and 2008, the chief adviser of the caretaker government exercised authority as per the constitution as chief executive for 90 days during the transition from one elected government to another.
+The chief adviser headed an advisory committee comprising ten advisers.
+With powers roughly equivalent to an elected prime minister, his executive power was constrained by certain constitutional limitations.
+The system was scrapped in 2011 by the 15th amendment of the constitution to allow any political government to conduct a general election in the future.
+However, on 17 December 2024, the 15th amendment was declared illegal by the Supreme Court of Bangladesh.

-The current prime minister, Sheikh Hasina, was appointed on 6 January 2009 by the President of Bangladesh, and she is also the longest serving prime minister in the country and still is.
+Sheikh Hasina was the longest-serving prime minister in the country's history until her resignation on 5 August 2024, which left the position vacant.

 Appointment

-According to the Constitution, the prime minister is appointed by the President based upon the result of the electorates choice in parliamentary general election held by the Election Commission.
-The Prime Minister will be the leader of the majority party (or coalition) in the Jatiya Sangsad and must have the confidence of the Jatiya Sangsad to govern.
+According to the Constitution, the prime minister is appointed by the president based upon the result of the electorate's choice in a parliamentary general election held by the Election Commission.
+The prime minister will be the leader of the majority party (or coalition) in the Jatiya Sangsad and must have the confidence of the Jatiya Sangsad to govern.
 The cabinet is composed of ministers selected by the prime minister and appointed by the president.
 At least 90% of the ministers must be MPs.
 The other 10% may be non-MP experts or "technocrats" who are not otherwise disqualified from being elected MPs.
 According to the constitution, the president can dissolve Parliament upon the written request of the prime minister.
-The appointments of the Prime Minister and other Ministers of state and deputy Ministers, shall be made by the President:
+The appointments of the prime minister and other ministers of state and deputy ministers shall be made by the president:

-Provided that not less the nine tenths of their number shall be appointed from among members of parliament and not more than one tenth of their number may be chosen from among persons qualified for election as members of parliament.
+At least nine-tenths of their number shall be appointed from among members of parliament, and not more than one-tenth of their number may be chosen from persons qualified for election as members of parliament.

-Eligibility

-Oath

-The Prime Minister is appointed and sworn in by the President:
+The prime minister is appointed and sworn in by the president: